VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Experiments

 \subsubsection{Object Motion Control}

 VidCRAFT3 demonstrates exceptional performance in object motion control on WebVid-10M.
-As shown in Fig.~\ref{fig:image_with_differ_control}(b), under different complex object trajectories controls, the model can accurately control the object motion in the video.
-Quantitatively, Table \ref{tab:result_webvid10m} reports that the model achieves an ObjMC score of 3.51, which is lower than Image Conductor (12.96) and Motion-I2V (3.96).
+As shown in Fig.~\ref{fig:image_with_differ_control}(b), under various complex object trajectory controls, the model can accurately control object motion in the video.
+Quantitatively, Table~\ref{tab:result_webvid10m} shows that the model achieves an ObjMC score of 3.51, which is lower than that of all baselines.
 This indicates that VidCRAFT3 achieves closer alignment between generated and target trajectories, resulting in more realistic and faithful object motion.
-Additionally, VidCRAFT3 outperforms other methods in other metrics, showcasing superior visual quality, temporal coherence, and semantic alignment.
-Qualitatively, as shown in Fig. \ref{fig:qual_webvid10m}, VidCRAFT3 generates more realistic and consistent object movements compared to Image Conductor and Motion-I2V.
+Additionally, VidCRAFT3 outperforms other methods on the remaining metrics, showcasing superior visual quality, temporal coherence, and semantic alignment.
+Qualitatively, as shown in Fig.~\ref{fig:qual_webvid10m}, VidCRAFT3 generates more realistic and consistent object movements than all baselines.
 The model effectively captures the dynamics of object motion, ensuring smooth transitions and natural interactions within the scene.
 These results highlight VidCRAFT3's robust object motion control, driven by its advanced ObjMotionNet, which effectively captures and controls complex motion patterns.